About Pope County

 - Citizens may request election records including copies of precinct results, voter turnout statistics, and absentee voting data under the Arkansas Freedom of Information Act.

 Voter registration in Arkansas can be completed online through the Arkansas Secretary of State's website at sos.arkansas.gov/elections/voter-information, in person at the County Clerk's office, at Arkansas Revenue Office locations when obtaining or renewing a driver's license, or by mail using a voter registration application.
-Arkansas law requires voters to present photo identification at the polling place, with acceptable forms including Arkansas driver's license, U.S. passport, student ID from an Arkansas college, employee ID with photo, or a voter verification card issued by the County Clerk.
+Arkansas law requires voters to present photo identification at the polling place, with acceptable forms including Arkansas driver's license, U.S. Passport, student ID from an Arkansas college, employee ID with photo, or a voter verification card issued by the County Clerk.

 Polling place locations for Pope County voters can be found through the County Clerk's office or by using the Arkansas Secretary of State's voter view system at voterview.ar-nova.org, where voters can enter their name and date of birth to confirm registration status and assigned precinct.
-Election records that are public under Arkansas law include voter registration lists (with certain personal information redacted), candidate filing documents, campaign finance reports filed with the county and state, and precinct-level election results showing vote totals by candidate and issue.
+Election records that are public under Arkansas law include voter registration lists (with certain personal information redacted), candidate filing documents, campaign finance reports filed with Pope County and state, and precinct-level election results showing vote totals by candidate and issue.
 In the November 2024 general election, Pope County voter turnout was approximately 58-62%, consistent with typical presidential election participation rates in Arkansas counties.

 The next major election is scheduled for November 3, 2026, featuring U.S. House of Representatives races, potential U.S. Senate contests, Arkansas constitutional offices including Governor if applicable to the cycle, state legislative seats, county offices, and judicial positions, along with any ballot measures referred to voters.

 Absentee voting in Arkansas is available for voters who will be unavoidably absent from their polling place on election day, who will be unable to attend due to illness or physical disability, or who are residents of long-term care facilities.
-Absentee ballot applications can be obtained from the Pope County Clerk's office and must be submitted according to statutory deadlines, typically by the Tuesday before the election for regular absentee voting, with emergency provisions available under specific circumstances.
+Absentee ballot applications can be obtained from Pope County Clerk's office and must be submitted according to statutory deadlines, typically by the Tuesday before the election for regular absentee voting, with emergency provisions available under specific circumstances.
 Arkansas offers early voting beginning the second Monday before any election and continuing through the Monday immediately before election day at designated early voting locations announced by the County Clerk.

 The transparency of election administration in Pope County is governed by state statutes requiring public testing of voting equipment, availability of poll watchers from political parties and ballot question committees, and public canvassing of results.